John Brough (English footballer): Managerial career

-After retiring from professional football, Brough became Head of Youth for Cheltenham Town.
+After retiring from professional football, Brough became Youth Team Manager then Youth Team Manager/Head of Youth for Cheltenham Town.
 In May 2013, he was appointed first team manager at Southern League side Bishop's Cleeve, replacing former boss Alex Sykes.
 Having served less than a season as manager at Bishop's Cleeve, he left the club to become manager at league rivals Cinderford Town in April 2014.
 In May 2016 he left to take over as manager at North Leigh.
 He left North Leigh in May 2018.

 In December 2019 he was appointed manager of Cirencester Town.